kcxul/PartyPulse/README.md

 Users who join a group are able create posts within the group's feed section.
 Users also have the ability to direct message other users or send message within a group.

 - Feedback and Rating
 Ability to rate and review other users based on their experience.
-Users can build reputation within the platform.
+Users can build reputation within the platform, as a whole and in individual "PartySpaces".

 ### Providers

 - Group Creation and Management
-Users have the ability to create and customize their groups.
+Users have the ability to customize user roles and how the "PartySpace" looks.
 Customization include group avatar, group banner, and group roles.
 Users who have create a group are owners and can customize each user's role.
-Some roles can be customizaed to have the ability to post in their group feed.
+Some roles may be reached by an individual reputation system which is controlled by reviews inside the individual "PartySpace".

 ### Admin System